There's Bias in Pain Treatment.

 Social Workers

 Center for Mental Health & Aging, #1801, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved as ACE providers.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 Center for Mental Health & Aging maintains responsibility for this course.
 ACE provider approval period: 3/25/23-3/25/26.
-Social workers completing this course receive 3 continuing education credits.
+Social workers completing this program receive 3 ethics continuing education credit(s).

 Psychologists